ucb-art/laygo/docs_workspace/source/example/tisar.md

 # Time-interleaved SAR ADC generator

-### (Notice: Sep.
-4th 2018)
-#### The TISARADC generator has been completely refactored/fixed by Woorham Bae.
+The TISARADC generator has been completely refactored/fixed by Woorham Bae.
 Please carefully read this document.
+(Sep.
+4. 2018)

-This section describes how to generate a time-interleaved SAR ADC schematic and layout using BAG and laygo.
+This section describes the process of generating a time-interleaved SAR ADC schematic and layout using BAG and laygo.

 ## Overview